DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ## Restrict access to Log Assets

-The purpose of that section is to detail how to grant `ACME Admin` role members the permission to interact with ACME Log Assets (namely Log Pipelines, Log Indexes and Log Archives).
-Doing so, you ensure that:
+This section details how to grant `ACME Admin` role members the permission to interact with ACME Log Assets (namely Log Pipelines, Log Indexes, and Log Archives).

+This ensures that:

-* `ACME Admin` members, and only them, are able to interact ACME Log Assets.
+* `ACME Admin` members (and only `ACME Admin` members) can interact with ACME Log Assets.
 * Neither `ACME Admin` nor `ACME User` members can interfere with assets from other teams.
-* Neither `ACME Admin` nor `ACME User` members can interfere with higher level "Admin" configuration, such as which logs flow into their assets, budget limitations or [Log Access Restriction rules](#restrict-access-to-logs).
+* Neither `ACME Admin` nor `ACME User` members can interfere with higher level "Admin" configurations, such as which logs flow into their assets, budget limitations, or [Log Access Restriction rules](#restrict-access-to-logs).

-As a good practice for maximum granularity and easier maintainability, you should **not** grant other Roles the permission to edit the ACME Log Assets .
-Instead, consider adding (some) users from those other Roles to the `ACME Admin` role as well.
+As a good practice for maximum granularity and easier maintainability, you should **not** grant other roles the permission to edit the ACME Log Assets.
+Instead, consider adding (some) users from those other roles to the `ACME Admin` role as well.

 ### Log Pipelines

-Create one [Pipeline][60] for `team:acme` Logs.
-Assign the [Write Processor][70] permission to members of `ACME Admin`, but **scope** that permission to this ACME "root" Pipeline.
+Create one [pipeline][60] for `team:acme` logs.
+Assign the [Write Processor][70] permission to members of `ACME Admin`, but **scope** that permission to this ACME "root" pipeline.

 {{< img src="logs/guide/rbac/pipelines.png" alt="ACME Pipeline"  style="width:60%;">}}

 ### Log Indexes

-Create one or multiple [Indexes][61] for `team:acme` Logs.
-Multiple indexes can be valuable if ACME team needs fine-grained budget control (for instance indexes with different retentions, or indexes with different quotas).
+Create one or multiple [indexes][61] for `team:acme` logs.
+Multiple indexes can be valuable if ACME team needs fine-grained budget control (for instance, indexes with different retentions, or indexes with different quotas).
 Assign the [Write Exclusion Filters][71] permission to members of `ACME Admin`, but **scope** that permission to these ACME Index(es).

 {{< img src="logs/guide/rbac/indexes.png" alt="ACME Indexes"  style="width:60%;">}}